If you’re reading this, it probably means you asked me for career advice. I’m honored that you would come to me for guidance.

 By the way, here is a list of places to apply for Linux jobs.
 There are tons of jobs, many of which are remote which means you can work from anywhere.

 Also, read this article on how (and why) to work with a recruiter.
-A recruiter can be an advocate of you, plus they have a huge network which you can take advantage of.
+A recruiter can be your best advocate, plus they have a huge network which you can take advantage of.

 The only time you fail is when you decide to quit.